jquery-archive/PEP/README.md

 PEP polyfills pointer events in all browsers that haven't yet implemented them, providing a unified, responsive input model for all devices and input types.
 You can [read more about pointer events below](#why-pointer-events).

+## Project status

+PEP development ceased in 2018.
+A few minor maintenance patches have been pushed since then, and the latest version (0.5.3) has been oublished to [npm](https://www.npmjs.com/package/pepjs).
+However, native support for Pointer Events is relatively good in most browsers at this point - see [caniuse: Pointer Events](https://caniuse.com/pointer).
+This project is now archived.

 ## Getting Started

 1. Place the PEP script in the document head